syshut/fonts/README.md

 A selection of libre fonts.
 Liable to change.

-Each font is included in its own directory and includes the associated license information.
+Each font or font family has its own directory, which includes license information and 1 or more specimen waterfalls in PNG format.